osteele/add2anki/docs/language_detection.md

    - Uses the sentence as the source text
    - Translates it to the target language

+## Context-Aware Language Detection

+add2anki uses contextual-langdetect for improved language detection reliability, especially for short or ambiguous sentences:

+### The Problem with Per-Sentence Detection

+Traditional language detection analyzes each sentence in isolation, which has limitations:
+- Short phrases may have insufficient linguistic features for reliable detection
+- Some phrases look similar across related languages (e.g., Chinese, Japanese)
+- No benefit from the context of surrounding text

+### Contextual Approach

+add2anki addresses these limitations using the contextual-langdetect package:

+1. **Document-Level Context Awareness:**
+   - Instead of detecting each sentence independently, the entire document is analyzed together
+   - The context of surrounding sentences is used to improve detection accuracy
+   - Patterns in the document help resolve ambiguous cases

+2. **Handling Short or Ambiguous Sentences:**
+   - Very short sentences (less than 6 characters) are more prone to misidentification
+   - For these cases, the detection system considers:
+     - The primary languages used in the document
+     - Previous language detections in REPL mode
+     - Expected languages when specified

+This contextual awareness mimics how humans use surrounding text to understand language in context.

 ## Language Detection Process

 ### Single Sentence Mode